All Episodes

 It is.

-So the listeners here shouldn't be surprised if there's a an aggressive push to lower the price of silver through this strategy at some point here.
+So the listeners here shouldn't be surprised if there's an aggressive push to lower the price of silver through this strategy at some point here.

-But you probably wouldn't be surprised if it went from its current, what is it again, 4650?
+But you mentioned you think you'd be very surprised if the price went under 40, but you probably wouldn't be surprised if it went from its current, what is it again, 46.50, if it went to like 42.

-If it went to like 42, like that would be within the realm of a reasonable expectation.
+Like that would be within the realm of a reasonable expectation.

 Is that right?

-Yeah, if we're in the market, I think we are, which is a very strong bull market doing the final leg up, where I've said for years 90% of the move comes the last 10% of the time.
+Yeah, if we're in the market, I think we Are which is a very strong bull market doing the final leg up where I've said for years 90% of the move comes the last 10% of the time.

 That is true.